-Women's Day 2022: Wishes, Messages, Quotes, WhatsApp Status, Images to share
+Women's Day 2022: Wishes, messages, quotes, WhatsApp status, images to share

 This year, the campaign theme for International Women's Day 2022 has been selected as #BreakTheBias.
 "Whether deliberate or unconscious, bias makes it difficult for women to move ahead.
 Knowing that bias exists isn't enough, action is needed to level the playing field." writes IWD Community, an online community aimed at raising awareness about gender disparity about this year's theme.

-The colours of International Women's Day are Purple, green and white.
-Purple signifies justice and dignity.
-Green symbolizes hope.
+The colours of International Women's Day are purple, green and white.
+Purple signifies justice and dignity, while green symbolises hope.
 White represents purity, albeit a controversial concept..

-Last year's theme International Women's Day was"ChooseToChallenge".
+Last year's theme for International Women's Day was "ChooseToChallenge".
 It was aimed at challenging people around you to take action against gender imparity.
 The theme indicated "a challenging world is an alert world."

 Also read: Women’s Day Special: How are the women in India saving and investing?

 The roots of International Women's Day lie in the labour movement of the 18th century.
-German Marxist philosopher Clara Zetkin organized the first-ever Women's Day celebration in 1911.
+German Marxist philosopher Clara Zetkin organised the first-ever Women's Day celebration in 1911.

 Here are some quotes, wishes, messages, images and WhatsApp status to share with your female colleagues, friends, and family members to mark International Women's Day 2022.